bineru-alwis/CSE5010-Data-Structures-and-Algorithms/lectures/session-02/session2-notes.md

 # Topics discussed in the class

 ### Linear Data Structures
-Discussed and coded below two data Structures and tested them in java.
-Notes for these two are not available in the lectures notes PDF lecturer gave.
+Discussed and coded the following two data structures and tested them in Java.
+Notes for these are not available in the lecture notes PDF provided by the lecturer:
 - Stack
-- Qeue
+- Queue

 ### Sorting Algorithms
-Discussed below two sorting Algorithms.
-Showed us the java code in the presentation but we did not coded or tested the code in class.
-Codes and detailed explanation are available in the PDF lecturer gave.
+Discussed the following sorting algorithms.
+The lecturer showed us the Java code during the presentation, but we did not code or test them in class.
+The code and detailed explanations are available in the PDF provided by the lecturer:
 - Bubble Sort
 - Selection Sort
 - Insertion Sort